-- Be very familiar with, if not an expert on, your vehicle's electrical system.
+2. Be very familiar with your vehicle's electrical system if not an expert.
 Why is that important?
-Tapping into the wrong circuit with your installation could not only mean your new system fails, but it might also cause damage to original electrical components.
+Tapping into the wrong circuit with your installation could not only mean your new system fails, but it might also cause damage to the original electrical components.
 The worst of these would be damaging your vehicle's electronic control module, which can happen.
 Nobody wants to press a button on the remote only to see the airbags deploy.
-The accidental damage caused by mistake in the installation could far outweigh the cost of a professional installation.
+The accidental damage caused by a mistake in the installation could far outweigh the cost of a professional installation.

-- Be aware of the terms of your manufacturer's warranty and whether you run a risk of voiding it.
-Also be mindful that your DIY installation won't carry a warranty because you are basically warranting it yourself.
-If something isn't done properly, who will you have resolve the issues?
+3. Be aware of the terms of your manufacturer's warranty and whether you run a risk of voiding it.
+Also, remember that your DIY installation won't carry a warranty because you are warranting it yourself.
+If something isn't done correctly, who will you have to resolve the issues?

-So, obviously, there are significant safety concerns with buying a remote start system online and attempting the install yourself.
+So, there are significant safety concerns with buying a remote start system online and attempting the installation yourself.
 The process involves several technical steps, and there are opportunities for compromising your car’s systems.
-When you come to Valley Truck Outfitters for your installation, your safety and your vehicle’s integrity are of primary concern.
-Keep in mind, also, that you should have the system installed at the same place where you buy it to ensure that the installer is familiar with your system.
+When you come to Valley Truck Outfitters for installation, your safety and your vehicle’s integrity are of primary concern.
+Remember that you should have the system installed at the same place where you bought it to ensure that the installer is familiar with your system.